kbase/project_guides/Help_Desk_process.md

 When you respond to a ticket that you are assigned, it's important to add some indication of how hard you think the issue is likely to be to fix, and when you will have time to work on it.
 Please also let us know if this is blocked by another issue--another task must be completed (by you or by someone else) before this can be fixed.
 (If possible, include link(s) to other JIRA tickets.)

-It's ok if you don't have time to work on the issue right away--the important thing is to let the EC know your time frame so that if the issue is important, we can reassign resources appropriately.
+It's ok if you don't have time to work on the issue right away--the important thing is to let the Executive Committee (EC) know your time frame so that if the issue is important, we can reassign resources appropriately.

 If an issue is appropriately assigned, the assignee can provide valuable information to the person who reported the issue and to the EC by classifying it as follows: